daniel-infosec/csp-ip-lookup/README.md

 ## Caching

 You can choose to set an optional flag in the JSON body called "cached".
-If you set this to "y", then the lookup will use a cached value of the CSP IP ranges.
+It will use the cached version by default.
 This cache updates about every 15 minutes.
-If this value is "n" or otherwise omitted, it'll use a live lookup.
+If this value is `false`, it'll use a live lookup.
 The live lookup may be more accurate but it will also take longer.

 ```
 curl -X POST https://csp-ip-lookup.catscrdl.io/collectCSPsPublicAPI \